sinanm89/barista/README.md

 barista
 =======

-This is more of a personal site now. http://rahatol.com for demo
+This is more of a personal site now, made with django not flask. http://rahatol.com for demo